slawomirchmielewski/haven_tech_test/README.md

 To opent this project required are:

-Flutter SDK
-Android Studio or VS Code with Dart and Flutter installed to run app need the iOS ar android simplator
+Flutter SDK, Android Studio or VS Code with Dart and Flutter installed , to run app need the iOS or android simulator

 The project use